agrostar/zzapi/README.md

 zzapi is an API documentation and testing tool set, a grossly simplified version of Postman.
 The basic idea for this is as follows:

 * **Simplicity above all**: this makes the tool set do one job and allows more functionality to be incrementally built on top.
 * **No GUI to enter data**: We believe that developers don't need one.
 Copy paste within an editor is far more efficient.
-We will instead use yaml files to write requests. yaml is easy to create manually and also parse for building stuff based on them.
+We will instead use YAML files to write requests.
+YAML is easy to create manually and also parse for building stuff based on them.
 JSON, OTOH, is hard to create manually, does not support comments etc.
 * **Only JSON**: We don't support XML multipart-formdata etc. in the responses.
 Request body can be anything, though, like curl.
 Who uses XML these days anyway?
 * **Local storage**: Storage will be on the local file system (ie, not the cloud).
 Whatever you have typed belongs to you.
 You can share them with your team using git, S3, a shared file system, whatever.
 * **Basics only**: We don't have an export/import feature.
 We don't have an activity history.
 You can build your own.
 You can also build your own GUI to create the requests and bundles.
+* **Create and test together**: Although a separate tool is useful to run the tests, running from within the editor is very useful.
+We will build a VS Code plugin, and maybe plugins for other IDEs later.
-* **Open source**: if you have an idea that is useful to you and can be to others as well, build it, test it and send us a PR.
+* **Open source**: If you have an idea that is useful to you and can be to others as well, build it, test it and send us a PR.

+# Alternatives

+Here are some alternatives and good things about them.
+Yet, none of these fit into the above set of goals completely.

+* **Postman**: Postman is a great tool, but the storage is on the cloud, making it hard for the tests and documentation be alongside the code.
+And it is not open source.
+We borrow the concept of keeping the same tool for tests and documentation from Postman.
+* **OpenAPI**: OpenAPI is meant for documentation alone, it does not cover tests.
+The YAML spec is also very elaborate and too structured (eg, needing schemas and other kinds of indirection).
+It is hard to hand-create OpenAPI YAMLs.
+These are typically done using tools.
+We borrow the concept of YAML files for saving the API details from OpenAPI.
+* **ThunderClient**: ThunderClient is a great tool but the UI is elaborate and hard to maintain, and it is not open source.
+We borrow the concept of a VS Code extension from ThunderClient.

 # zzapi Constituents